-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 Despite these differences, we are united in the common mission of leading young people to Christ — shaping their characters to embrace their academic and professional skills as an extension of Christ’s ministry here on earth.

-What’s it like to be head of a college that is really new among its Adventist sister institutions, having only opened its doors in 1992?
+What is it like to be head of a college that is really new among its Adventist sister institutions, having only opened its doors in 1992?

-That's a difficult question just three weeks in!
+That is a difficult question just three weeks in!
 Yet, our newness presents mostly opportunities for growth and expansion, including building a robust alumni organization, now that we have enough alumni (close to 8,000) to rally around future growth.

 Is ADU continuing to expand?
 Are you continuing to add programs?
 Is your enrollment still growing?

 Growth will be part of our five-year plan!
-Like other institutions, we have experienced the ebb and flow of enrollment patterns, but are still anticipating solid projections into the future.
+Like other institutions, we have experienced the ebb and flow of enrollment patterns but are still anticipating solid projections into the future.
 The healthcare world is constantly changing, demanding professionals who are skilled, innovative in their thinking, leaders, compassionate, and loving people.
 That is what we are about and why students come to us.

 Your PhD is in sociology with a specialty in religion.
 How does this give you a unique perspective as leader of a university focused on healthcare?